ASSOCIATION OF SEWING AND DESIGN PROFESSIONALS CODE OF ETHICS

 Our organizational reputation depends on every person in the Association.
 Each member sets an example, one way or another, for every other member.

-ASDP Standards and Practices clearly illustrate our commitment to high levels of technical performance.
+ASDP standards and practices, as outlined in our Standards of Quality clearly illustrate our commitment to high levels of technical performance.
 The Code of Ethics demonstrates our commitment to equally high standards for ethical business conduct.
 The Code provides to the public, clients and other sewing professionals clear evidence that ASDP members are dedicated to professionalism.
 The Code of Ethics expresses a commonly held set of values that clearly differentiate us from those who do not have the benefits of membership.

 1.0 RESPONSIBILITY TO THE PUBLIC